LibCity/Bigscity-LibCity-Docs/source/tutorial/hyper_tune.md

 ## Tuning the model with automatic tool

-Here we take GRU as an example and use the automated tuning tool (`hyper_tune.py`) provided in LibTraffic to optimize its traffic speed prediction performance on the METR_LA dataset.
+Here we take GRU as an example and use the automated tuning tool (`hyper_tune.py`) provided in LibCity to optimize its traffic speed prediction performance on the METR_LA dataset.

 First, we should look up the hyper-parameters that the GRU may use in the traffic speed prediction task to decide which parameters to adjust.

 #### Look Up Hyper-parameters

-According to `/libtraffic/config/task_config.json`,  we can know the class name of each module used by GRU in the traffic speed prediction task.
+According to `/libcity/config/task_config.json`,  we can know the class name of each module used by GRU in the traffic speed prediction task.

 ```json
 "GRU": {